Bangladeš

 Bangladeš (Бангладеш) is a small Romani suburban settlement of the city of Novi Sad, Serbia.

 Name

 The settlement's name is the Serbian transliteration of Bangladesh, a country in South Asia.
-The origin of the name is not certain.
+The origin of the name is unknown.

 History

 Before being populated, Bangladeš was intended to be pig farmland.
 Bangladeš was founded in 1972 by the intervention of the Center for Social Work of Novi Sad (Centar za socijalni rad Novog Sada) to resettle 100 Roma families who were displaced after a great fire destroyed a Romani settlement in Novi Sad.
 It was intended to be temporary.
 However, the settlement essentially became permanent.
 The settlement's households received potable pipeline water supply in 2004 and electricity in 2009.

+Planned renovation and restructuring was announced in 2020, however, it has still not occurred.
+On April 12, 2024, a fire broke out, causing over 100 denizens to be evacuated.

 Geography

 The settlement is situated to the northwest of urban Novi Sad, between Sajlovo and Rumenka, close to the road connecting the two settlements, Rumenački put (Rumenka road).

 Demographics

-According to ACT International, Bangladeš was populated by 250 ethnic Romani people, of which 40 were children, in 2000.
-According to Red Cross Novi Sad, Bangladeš was populated by 233 inhabitants, who lived in 55 families, in 2006.
-It had been reported that in 2009 the settlement had 350 inhabitants in 60 households.
+According to ACT International, by the year 2000 Bangladeš was populated by 250 ethnic Romani people, including 40 children.
+According to Red Cross Novi Sad, by 2006 Bangladeš had 233 inhabitants (55 households).
+In 2009 the settlement had 350 inhabitants (60 households).
+In 2017, 256 people were registered as living in 55 households.